 By Linda Sue Park (2010)

-Linda Sue Park tells a story of perseverance, a story of hope, a story taken right from recent headlines.
-A Long Walk to Water is Salva Dut’s story, but it’s also a story of those who, like so many, are born into dire circumstances and the heroic journey they must take to overcome them.
-Park simply yet convincingly sheds light on the reality of war’s effect on children and families, while kindling a flame in readers to help make a difference.
-Through this beautifully told story, readers will come to understand that everyone is involved in global issues and therefore, everyone must be part of global action.
+Linda Sue Park tells a story of perseverance, a story of hope, a story taken from recent history.
+A Long Walk to Water is Salva Dut’s story, but it’s also a story of so many others who are born into dire circumstances and the heroic journey they must take to overcome them.
+Park simply yet convincingly sheds light on the reality of war’s effect on children and families, while kindling a flame in readers that might empower them to make a difference.

-Juxtaposed with Salva’s story, is that of Nya, a young Sudanese girl whose days are consumed with endless walking to get water for her family.
+Salva’s true story is juxtaposed with a fictional story of Nya, a young Sudanese girl whose days are consumed with endless walking to get water for her family.
 “To the pond and back—to the pond and back—nearly a full day of walking altogether.”
-These mesmerizing dual narratives weave two threads into one beautifully connected tapestry.
-The end result is a culminating story of hope, forgiveness, and kindness.
+These mesmerizing dual narratives weave together to create a culminating story of hope, forgiveness, and kindness.
 The heartfelt and uplifting conclusion meshes these characters’ stories into one, when Salva returns to Sudan and oversees the well digging in Nya’s village, even though her people had long been at war with his.